 Is there a link between rugby and MND?

 In October 2022, a paper was published was published which investigated the risk of developing a neurodegenerative disease, such as MND, among former Scottish international rugby players.
 The paper concluded that former Scottish international rugby union players had an increased risk of developing MND compared to the general population.
-In this blog, we sat down with Dr Brian Dickie, Director of Research Development at the MND Association to discuss the paper and what this latest research means to people who play or have played rugby.
+In this blog, we sat down with Dr Brian Dickie, Director of Research Development at the MND Association to discuss whether there is a link between playing rugby and MND - in the article we discuss the paper and what this latest research means to people who play or have played rugby.

 Physical exercise as a risk factor for MND – is it in our genes?